jtclarkjr/logs-t3/README.md

 GET /api/trpc/logs.getAll?input={"json":{"page":1,"pageSize":20,"severity":"ERROR"}}
 ```

+## Deployment

+### Production (Vercel)

+This application is deployed to Vercel with infrastructure-level protections:

+- **Platform:** Vercel
+- **Security:** IP blocking, rate limiting, and DDoS protection configured at the infrastructure level
+- **Database:** PostgreSQL (configured via `DATABASE_URL` environment variable)

+To deploy your own instance to Vercel:

+1. Push your code to GitHub
+2. Import the project in Vercel
+3. Configure environment variables (see [Environment Variables](#environment-variables))
+4. Deploy

-## Docker Deployment
+### Docker Deployment

-Build and run with Docker:
+Build and run with Docker for local or self-hosted deployments:

 ```bash
 # Start all services